mattrussell2/gradescope-autograder/README.md

 * If the students are writing programs which have their own `main()`, then you do not need files in `.cpp` - you may still choose to have your own custom `Makefile` if you wish (otherwise, be sure to set `our_makefile = false` in `testset.toml`).
 * The target to build (e.g. `make target`) must be named the same as the program to run (e.g. `./target`).
 * Canonicalization functions which are used by the autograder in canonicalizers.py must:
-* * take a single parameter, which is the filename of the student's output
+* * take a single parameter, which is a string containing the student's output
 * * return a string, which contains the canonicalized output
-* * TODO - refactor this to be string input???
 * The `.diff`, `.ccized`, and `.valgrind` output files for each test will only be created if your configuation requires them.
 * This framework supports `diff`ing against any number of output files written to by the program.
 Such files must be named `<testname>.ANYTHING_HERE.ofile`.
 The expectation is that the program will receive the name of the file to produce as an input argument.
 Then, in the `testset.toml` file, you will ensure that the `argv` variable includes `#{testname}.ANYTHING_HERE.ofile` in the `argv` list.
 See the `gerp` example: `assignments/gerp/testset.toml`.
 * The `summary` files are a `snapshot' of all of the variables of a test - a summary is created upon initialization of the test, and is overwritten after a test completes with all the information about the test.
 This is very useful for debugging!